Durban: Sport

 Durban was initially successful in its bid to host the 2022 Commonwealth Games, but had to withdraw in March 2017 from the role of hosts when the government withdrew its subsidy due to financial constraints.
 Birmingham, England replaced Durban as the host city.

 Durban is home to The Sharks rugby union team, who compete in the international United Rugby Championship and Heineken Champions Cup competitions.
 The Sharks also compete in the Currie Cup.
 Their home ground is the 54,000 capacity Kings Park Stadium, sometimes referred to as the Shark Tank.

-The city has two soccer clubs in the Premiership — AmaZulu, and Golden Arrows.
+The city has three soccer clubs in the Premiership — AmaZulu, Golden Arrows and Durban City FC.
 AmaZulu play most of their home games at the Moses Mabhida Stadium.
-Durban is also home to two National First Division teams; Durban City and Milford.